 Since Brigham Young led his first party of pioneers here in 1847, Salt Lake City has been synonymous with the Mormon Church, which is formally called the Church of Jesus Christ of Latter-day Saints (LDS).
 The valley appealed to Young because, at the time, it was under the control of Mexico rather than the U.S. government, which the Mormons blamed for much of their persecution.
-Also the area had few permanent settlements, an adequate supply of water and building materials, and a protected location, with the Wasatch Mountains on the east side and a vast desert to the west.
-Still, on July 24, 1847, when Young gazed across the vast and somewhat desolate valley and reportedly announced, "This is the right place," it’s understandable that his followers had mixed feelings.
-They saw no familiar green forests or lush grasslands, just a dry valley and a salty lake.
+The area had few permanent settlements, an adequate supply of water and building materials, and a protected location, with the Wasatch Mountains to the east and a vast desert to the west.
+Still, on July 24, 1847, when Young gazed across the somewhat desolate valley and reportedly announced, "This is the right place," his followers understandably had mixed feelings.
+They saw no familiar forests or lush pasture, just a dry valley and a salty lake.

 Within hours of arriving, Young and his followers began planting crops and diverting water for irrigation.
-Within days Young drew up plans for Salt Lake City, which was to be the hub of the Mormons’ promised land, a vast empire stretching from the Rocky Mountains to the southern California coast.
-Although the area that eventually became the state of Utah was much smaller than Young planned, Salt Lake City quickly outstripped his original vision.
-Missionaries throughout Scandinavia and the British Isles converted thousands, who flocked to the city from around the world to live near their church president—a living prophet, according to Mormon doctrine—and to worship in the newly built temple.
+Within days Young drew up plans for Salt Lake City, which was to be the hub of the Mormons’ promised land, a vast empire stretching from the Rockies to the Southern California coast.
+Although the area that eventually became the state of Utah was smaller than Young planned, Salt Lake City quickly outstripped his original vision.
+Missionaries throughout Scandinavia and the British Isles converted thousands, who flocked to the city to live near their church president—a living prophet, according to Mormon doctrine—and worship in the newly built temple.

 In the 1860s income from railroads and mines created a class of industrialists who built mansions near downtown and whose businesses brought thousands of workers—mainly from Europe and few of whom were Mormon—to Utah Territory.
 By the time Utah became a state, in 1896, Salt Lake had become a thriving city.
 Although the majority of the city was Mormon, it claimed a healthy mix of Protestant, Catholic, and Jewish citizens.